Deploy Generated Standalone Executable Programs To Target Hardware

 Reduced code efficiency.

 Warning messages issued at compile time.
 Such warnings are caused when dead code references temporary variables before initialization.
-Since the dead code does not run, this problem does not affect the run-time behavior of the generated code.
+Since the dead code does not run there is no impact to ,the run-time behavior of the generated code.

-To make your S-functions rate grouping compliant, you can use the following TLC
+To make your S-functions rate grouping compliant, use these TLC functions to generate

 and ModelUpdate